dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 ### 4. Provision a Database Instance

 Every DBOS app connects to a Postgres database instance, and you can provision one for free.
-You can do this from the [cloud console](https://console.dbos.dev/) or by running the below command in your application directory.
+You can do this from the [cloud console](https://console.dbos.dev/) or by running the below command in your application folder.

 To provision, choose a database instance name, username and password.
 Both the instance name and username must be 3 to 16 characters long and contain only lowercase letters, numbers and underscores.
 The database password must contain at least 8 characters.
 Run this command and choose your database password when prompted:
 ```